Cardano (ADA) AUD Live Price Chart

 The coin also carries monetary value and, therefore, can be used to transact between friends, pay for goods and services and deposit funds on an exchange or decentralised application.

-The supply of tokens is capped at a maximum of 45 billion ADA, and at the time of writing (August 2021), just over 32 billion are in circulation.
+The supply of tokens is capped at a maximum of 45 billion ADA, with more than 35 billion already in circulation.

 What are Yoroi and Daedalus wallets?